-Our visitors and staff are unavoidably in close proximity within our facilities and it is impractical to properly sanitise telescopes and 'hands on' science exhibits between each user.
+Even then due to the nature of the planetarium space our visitors and staff are unavoidably in close proximity and it is impractical to properly sanitise telescopes and 'hands on' science exhibits between each user.

-We have been looking at ways to continue our mission online we are pleased to annouce that we have now successfully run pilot Virtual Star Shows via the Zoom Video Conferencing platform both for some members of the public and a Scout group.
+We intend to continue offering Virtual Star Shows and Astronomy Workshops via the Zoom Video Conferencing platform both for members of the public and Scout/Guides/School groups.

-The Star Shows will be presenter led, include some of the same content as our regular planetarium shows and have live Question and Answer sessions.
+These Star Shows are presenter led, include some of the same content as our regular planetarium shows and have live Question and Answer sessions.

-There will also be the opportunity for a virtual visit to the planetarium and observatory and, if the sky is clear, we may even link a telescope up to the Zoom session.
+There may also be the opportunity for a virtual visit to the planetarium and observatory and, if the sky is clear, we may even link a telescope up to the Zoom session.

 The Workshops will be more interactive sessions on a specific practical topic with one or more of our experienced volunteers.